SUSE/catapult/README.md

 ## Run Tests

-You can run smoke and cats tests against the deployed cluster:
+You can also run smoke and cats tests against the deployed cluster:

 ### Smoke